 The trial court elected to author one Memorandum Opinion and Order concerning the motions to dismiss both actions.
-[Id. at 209].
-In the first section, "Factual and Procedural History," the trial court identified the contracts, the right of elective termination of the contracts, and that the Plaintiff submitted her resignation on August 14, 1996, effective August 31, 1996.
-[Id.
-At 209-210].
-The trial court therefore considered the extrinsic material submitted by the Defendants in their motions [Id. at 156, 161], because the dates pertaining to resignation were not presented in either one of the Complaints.
+[Id. at 173].
+In the first section, "Factual and Procedural History," the trial court identified the contracts, the right of elective termination of the contracts, and that the Plaintiff submitted her resignation on September 3, 1996, effective September 13, 1996.
+[Id. at 174].
+The trial court therefore considered the extrinsic material submitted by the Defendants in their motions, because the dates pertaining to resignation were not presented in either one of the Complaints.
 The information was introduced by the Defendants to prove that the statute of limitations had run on the Plaintiff's claims.
-The Plaintiff, therefore, was entitled to be heard and present extrinsic matters, such as affidavits, to rebut the Defendants' assertions that mere identification of the exact date of effective resignation meant the statute began to run on August 31, 1996.
+The Plaintiff, therefore, was entitled to be heard and present extrinsic matters, such as affidavits, to rebut the Defendants' assertions that mere identification of the exact date of effective resignation meant the statute began to run on September 14, 1996.
 The trial court, although it considered matters extrinsic to the pleadings, elected to decide the motions as if they were brought under Rule 12(b)(6).
 This failure resulted in the consideration by the trial court of extrinsic matters submitted by the Defendant in its motions to dismiss, but disregard for the Affidavit and any other matters the Plaintiff submitted in rebuttal.

-The trial court claimed to look only to the Complaints to determine the motions, yet made factual findings that could only have been made in reliance on the submissions termination.
-[Id.
-At 213].
+The trial court claimed to look only to the Complaints to determine the motions, yet made factual findings that could only have been made in reliance on the submissions presented by the Defendants.
+Further, the trial court erroneously determined that the Plaintiff did not seek contract claims for damages arising after the date of her termination.
+[Id. at 177].
 Incredibly, the trial court actually found that the Plaintiff did not allege failure to receive ANY of the compensation she was entitled to under the subject contracts.
-[Id.
-At 213-14].
-Basically, the trial court's reasoning construed the allegations of both Complaints to lack any claim for monetary contract damages As previously presented, both Complaints made general and specific allegations that the Defendants did not meet contractual obligations owed to the Plaintiff, referenced the specific contracts wherein provisions for payment after separation were contained, and claimed damages for contractual compensatory damages for the post breaches of these provisions.
+[Id. at 177-78].
+Basically, the trial court's reasoning construed the allegations of both Complaints to lack any claim for monetary contract damages whatsoever.
+As previously presented, both Complaints made general and specific allegations that the Defendants did not meet contractual obligations owed to the Plaintiff, referenced the specific contracts wherein provisions for payment after separation were contained. and claimed damages for contractual compensatory damages for the post resignation breaches of these provisions.
 The claim for all commissions owed under the contracts, regardless of when they were due, is clearly brought in both actions.
 The Plaintiff sufficiently plead claims for contract damages owed after termination, and even if the Plaintiff had not made specific reference to exact contractual provisions, under Miss.
 R. Civ.
 P. 8, each Complaint provides adequate notice of the these claims.
 See Miss.
 R. Civ.
 P. 8 ((comments): "The rule allows the claims to be stated in general terms so that the rights of clients are not lost....").
 Further, although the trial court had before it two different motions to dismiss pertaining to two different Complaints, it purported to analyze the contents of only the first Complaint in ruling on the motion pertaining to the other Complaint.
 There is no attempt to explain why the trial court chose to do this or why it would be proper to do so.
-Nonetheless, the trial court insinuated in its opinion that if the Complaints could be read to include claims for contract money damages (they did), some or all of which became contractually due after termination (the claims reached
+Nonetheless, the trial court insinuated in its opinion that if the Complaints could be read to include claims for contract money damages (they did), some or all of which became contractually due after termination (the claims reached these), then the resignation date would not constitute the time from which the statute of limitations would begin to run.